Institut national de la statistique et des études économiques

-The National Institute of Statistics and Economic Studies (Institut national de la statistique et des études économiques, /fr/), abbreviated INSEE or Insee (/ɪnˈseɪ/ in-SAY, /fr/), is the national statistics bureau of France.
+The National Institute of Statistics and Economic Studies (Institut national de la statistique et des études économiques, /fr/), abbreviated INSEE or Insee (/ˈɪnseɪ/ in-SAY, /fr/), is the national statistics bureau of France.
 It collects and publishes information about the French economy and people and carries out the periodic national census.
 Headquartered in Montrouge, a commune in the southern Parisian suburbs, it is the French branch of Eurostat.
 The INSEE was created in 1946 as a successor to the Vichy regime's National Statistics Service (SNS).
 It works in close cooperation with the Institut national d'études démographiques (INED).

 Purpose

 The INSEE is responsible for the production and analysis of official statistics in France.
 Its best known responsibilities include: